-- 1. Please answer the following questions below regarding the decision making process of determining which needs in the community would be addressed through community benefits activities of your hospital?
-(Please note: these are no longer check the blank questions only.
-A narrative portion is now required for each section of question b.) - a.
+1. Please answer the following questions below regarding the decision making process of determining which needs in the community would be addressed through community benefits activities of your hospital?

+a.
 Are Community Benefits planning and investments part of your hospital's internal strategic plan?